jijoderick/jijoderick/README.md

 ### Hi there 👋
 I am a joint PhD student at the University of Queensland and Indian Institute of Technology Delhi.
 My doctrol research is on simulations to understand ventricular mechanics of heart failure.
-My research interest spreads over computational fluid dynamics, fluid- structure interaction, lattice Boltzman method, heat transfer and non-linear anistropic elasticity.
+My research interest spreads over computational fluid dynamics, fluid- structure interaction, lattice Boltzman method, heat transfer and cardiac mechanics.
 If you works on these domains, I will be happy to get connected with you.